TheOtherRolesAU/TheOtherRoles/README.md

 ## Deputy
 ### **Team: Crewmates**
 The Deputy has the ability to handcuff player.
-Handcuff will be hidden until the handcuffed player try to use a disabled button/hotkey.
+Handcuffs will be hidden until the handcuffed player try to use a disabled button/hotkey.
-Handcuff disable:
+Handcuffs disable:
 - Kill
 - Abilities
 - Vent